Pseudo-quotients of algebraic actions and their application to character varieties: Representation varieties

 Hence, we can impose an algebraic structure on $\Hom(\Gamma, G)$ by declaring that $\psi$ is a regular isomorphism over its image.
-Observe that this algebraic structure does not depend on the chosen presentation.
-With this algebraic structure, $\Hom(\Gamma,G)$ is called the \emph{representation variety} of $\Gamma$ into $G$ and is denoted by $\Rep{G}(\Gamma)$.
+This algebraic structure does not depend on the chosen presentation.
+With this structure $\Hom(\Gamma,G)$ is called the \emph{representation variety} of $\Gamma$ into $G$ and is denoted by $\Rep{G}(\Gamma)$.